Akora-IngDKB/local_firebase_auth/README.md

 import 'package:local_firebase_auth/local_firebase_auth.dart';
 ```

-When using this package alongside the official firebase plugin, it's advisable to import with a prefix to prevent conflict since it same class names except `LocalFirebaseAuth` (ofc :stuck_out_tongue_winking_eye:).
+When using this package alongside the official firebase plugin, it's advisable to import with a prefix to prevent conflict since it has same class names except `LocalFirebaseAuth` (ofc :stuck_out_tongue_winking_eye:).
 Eg.

 ```dart
 import 'package:local_firebase_auth/local_firebase_auth.dart' as localAuth;